Communicating in the Online Part of Your Course

-In the online discussion forum, you are your writing; your presence is indicated by the writing you do on the assignments.
-In fact, if you do not complete the online writing work for that week, there is no record that you did anything if you do not write.
+In the online discussion forum your presence is indicated by the writing you do on the assignments.
+In fact, if you do not complete the online writing work for that week, there is no record that you did anything.

-Consider how you are portraying yourself in writing to the class and your instructor.
+Consider how you are portraying yourself in your writing to the class and your instructor.

 - Be respectful and positive, yet honest.